 Absence management should be considered in two parts: dealing with the employee’s absence from work and then managing their return to work.
 Only where such efforts have failed and been exhausted should dismissal be explored.

 If you are dealing with long term sickness absence, it will be important to ensure you are observing employees’ rights and working within your legal responsibilities at all times.
-Poorly managed absence can lead to issues such as staff attrition, low morale, impacted productivity and tribunal claims for unfair dismissal or discrimination.
+Poorly managed absence can lead to issues such as staff attrition, low morale, impacted productivity and tribunal claims for unfair dismissal or unlawful discrimination.

 What constitutes long term sickness?